coraliewilliams/sim-meta-eco-evo/README.md

 ## Simulated data and results

-All simulated data and results are available at the following OSF DOI: [10.17605/osf.io/dvc8m](https://osf.io/dvc8m/files/osfstorage)
+All data and results from the simulation studies are provided in the [following repository](https://drive.google.com/drive/folders/1w0_pkHaw5WBjwTr1VT1ZdlIy8w9u9Q_n?usp=drive_link).
+Please note that these are large files.

 ## Citation